LiberTEM/LiberTEM/docs/source/usage.rst

 for interactive scripting, for example from jupyter notebooks, and for usage from within a Python application.

+For a complete example on how to use the Python API, please see the jupyter notebooks in `the example directory <https://github.com/LiberTEM/LiberTEM/tree/master/examples>`_.

 .. automodule:: libertem.api
    :members:
    :special-members: __init__